 All the courses and rides

-Instead, the training is more analytical and goal-based, via interval or base sessions and the like.
+Instead, the app is more analytical and goal-based.
 When you factor in the possibility to customise your own training plans, then there's pretty much an unlimited range of kilometres to put in.

 That's not to say that you're just stuck looking at graphs and numbers though – you can minimise all the data to the periphery while you watch your own movie or switch on Netflix instead.
-Whereas many competitors cease to operate once the app is minimised, TrainerRoad will continue to control your trainer (in erg mode) while you lose yourself in Toy Story 4 on Disney+.
+Whereas many competitors cease to operate once the app is minimised, TrainerRoad will continue to control your trainer (when in erg mode) while you lose yourself in your favourite TV show.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.